Basic Facebook / Instagram Strategy And Tactics For Parts Manufacturers And Retailers

 The vast majority of consumers do not go to Facebook or Instagram when they’re trying to solve a problem.
 If the check engine light comes on, for example, most people go to Google (or Bing or Duck Duck Go or whatever) to find answers.
-Same goes for trying to find a set of nice-looking wheels, a set of seat covers, etc. and so on.
-And until consumers stop relying on search engines to find things or get answers to questions, social media won’t typically be able to drive the kind of revenue that search can.
+The same goes for finding a set of nice-looking wheels, a set of seat covers, and so on.
+Until consumers stop relying on search engines to find things or get answers to questions, social media won’t typically drive the kind of revenue that search can.

-And while this “search is first” strategy point doesn’t mean that Facebook or Instagram can’t drive sales (they absolutely can), it’s important to prioritize.
+While this “search is first” strategy doesn’t mean that Facebook or Instagram can’t drive sales (they absolutely can), it’s still important to prioritize.

-Something like 70% of the consumers in the United States have an account on Facebook or Instagram, and active users on those sites will spend anywhere from a few minutes to an hour on these sites daily.
-And because users can be targeted somewhat narrowly – meaning you can show ads to people who are likely to have at least some interest in what you’re selling – Facebook and Instagram can be a great place to reach people who might buy your wares.
+Something like 70% of the consumers in the United States have an account on Facebook or Instagram, and active users on those sites will spend anywhere from a few minutes to an hour on social media daily.
+Because users can be targeted somewhat narrowly – meaning you can show ads to people who are likely to have at least some interest in what you’re selling – Facebook and Instagram can be a great place to reach people who might buy your wares.

 However, most of the time that people are on Facebook or Instagram, they’re doing something else.
-They’re not actively shopping (like Amazon users) or trying to solve a problem (like Google users), they’re trying to look at some videos, see what friends and family are up to, kill some time between meetings, etc. Which means that these platforms are great for planting seeds, but poor for harvesting dollars.
+They’re not actively shopping (like Amazon users) or trying to solve a problem (like Google users), they’re trying to look at some videos, see what friends and family are up to, kill some time between meetings, and so on.
+Facebook and Instagram are great for planting seeds, but poor for harvesting dollars.

 Strategy Point #3 – It’s Called SOCIAL Media